 Para ver este video en español, haga clic aquí.

-When the information in your credit report is incorrect you have the right to dispute it and get it corrected.
+When incorrect information appears on your credit report, you have the legal right to dispute it and seek correction under the FCRA.

-For more, view our Summary of Your Rights Under The Fair Credit Reporting Act (FCRA)
+For more, view Summary of Your Rights Under The Fair Credit Reporting Act (FCRA)

-Don’t let credit report errors continue to ruin your credit score and your reputation.
-Fill out our online form, or call us now at 1-877-735-8600 for a free consultation.
+Don’t let credit report errors ruin your financial future.
+Contact us today for a free consultation.

 CLIENTS HELPED